 Stuffed vegetables with rice – Greek Gemista (or yemista.
 It means filled with).
 Imagine a place where hot weather is only an excuse to go to the beach and stay all day long.
 In and out of the crystal, cool blue water for hours!
 Imagine the sweet weariness coming from all those hours of swimming, playing under the sun, and sunbathing.
 Then you go back home exhausted, ravenously hungry and a baking pan full of gemista has just come out of the oven.
 Imagine the taste…and rest…

 This dish satisfies everyone.
-It can be either vegan, vegetarian, and stuffed with all kinds of ground meat.
-It is usually served as a main dish but it can be an excellent side dish or even appetizer.
+It can be either vegan, vegetarian, or stuffed with all kinds of ground meat.
+It is usually served as a main dish but it can be an excellent side dish or even an impressive appetizer.

 GEMISTA?
 WHAT IS THIS?